edisonpapers/the-working-estate/1/README.md

 ## Mina Edison and the Edison Children

-#### 3 images as slideshows or single row of cards/tiles - Desired Juncture behavior: Convert the following three NPGallery images into a slideshow/carousel or multi-image viewer if supported.
+#### TECH NOTE: 3 images as slideshows or single row of cards/tiles - Desired Juncture behavior: Convert the following three NPGallery images into a slideshow/carousel or multi-image viewer if supported.
 If not, display as cards or a grouped image sequence.

-### Mina Edison, Domestic Education, and Household Management

-Mina’s preparation for the role of mother and home management began with the example set by her mother, Mary Valinda, and continued with her time at a Boston finishing school.
-Her experience at the Chautauqua Assembly, the educational and religious institution co-founded by her father, exposed her to Mrs. Emma P. Ewing, who gave participants practical training in kitchen work, hygiene, food testing, breadmaking, sauces, dressings, and refined meal service.
-These experiences helped shape the way Mina approached domestic management: as a disciplined, intellectualized, and socially significant form of labor.

 Alt text: Mina Edison with infant, possibly Madeleine Edison